Kiran7007/Interview-Preparation/docs/android.md

 -   Auditability
 -   Monitoring

-For payment requests, never blindly retry after an ambiguous timeout.

 Interview Answer:
-> Important considerations: Authentication Authorization Input validation Secure networking Idempotency Transaction state Timeout handling Error recovery Auditability Monitoring For payment requests, never blindly retry after an ambiguous timeout.
+> For payment requests, never blindly retry after an ambiguous timeout.
 ---
 ## How would you handle a token refresh?
 Typical flow: